isomerpages/moe-punggolviewpri/_our-family/School Leaders.md

 description: ""
 variant: tiptap
 ---
-<p>It is a privilege to join Punggol View Primary School (PVPS), where we
+<p>It is a privilege to join Punggol View Primary School (PGVP), where we
 are committed to nurturing our students into Confident Learners and Active Citizens.
-At PVPS, we believe in creating a positive and enriching learning environment through a well-rounded curriculum that balances cognitive academic pursuits with the development of 21st Century Competencies (21CC) supported by Positive Education (PosEd).
+At PGVP, we believe in creating a positive and enriching learning environment through a well-rounded curriculum that balances cognitive academic pursuits with the development of 21st Century Competencies (21CC) supported by Positive Education (PosEd).
 Our carefully designed programmes aim to